Camora0/Wasteland-Reborn/README.md

 ## Credits and Thanks

+You, the reader, for taking your time to read this document and for playing our modlist.

 Alexerator, RetroPaladin, Micalov, DegenerateDak, CSEPteam, ShimSham, Grilledturkey, VishVadeva, the entire F4NV, Project Mojave and F4CW teams for providing countless of high-quality mods this Modlist uses.

 LivelyNightmare - Writing the majority of the guides I used to build this list, as well as personally helping me.